edologgerbird/repository31/README.md

 | AI2 (after 15 timesteps)                  | 0.509356      | 0.671233   | 0.480392   |
 | Baseline RandomForest                     | 0.206767      | 1.000000   | 0.215686   |

+For Full Project Methodology and Analysis, please refer to our Project Report here.

 ## Codes and Resources Used